andrei-trofin/Improbabilii-Facebook-Stats/README.md

-Last but not least, I understood why so many articles/comments state that "you do not have a bad model, you just don't have enough data" or something along the lines.
+Last but not least, I understood why so many articles/comments state that "you do not have a bad model, you just don't have enough data" or something along these lines.
 I hope that, perhaps over a few years, I will have enough data about our online presence so that I could build an accurate enough model.
 But until then:
 "This will do, model.
-This will do"
+This will do.".

 </details>